Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/building.rst

 .. note::
   Planning mode is only implementable when the time horizon is just one year.

 When the sets are parsed successfully, the nexts step is to define the parameters for the model.
-Like sets, parameters should be prepared in a set of excel files.
-For every single region, the excle file should be called in a specific way.
-Assuming that model has one region called **utopia**, the file should be named :guilabel:`&parameters_utopia.xlsx`.
-Depending on the mode of the mode, different input parameters maybe required.
-Every parameter of a region should be specified in different sheets of the excel file.
-Following table represents different sheet names with a short description.
+Similar to the sets, parameters should be prepared in a set of excel files.
+The number of the parameter files which can be created by the model is "n+2" where "n" is the number of the given regions.
+These files are named as follows:

+* **parameters_connections.xlsx:** If a multi-node model model application is applied
+* **parameters_global.xlsx:** If a nulti-node model application is applied
+* **paramaters_{region_code}.xlsx:** For each region a parameter file will be created.
+These files are named based on the region codes that are given in the :guilabel:`&global.xlsx` set file.

+Each parameter file includes different sheets for different data.
+As an example, the following table includes different sheets the regional parameter files.

 .. list-table:: Parameters
    :widths: 20 25 15 20 20